-Children are treated on the same schedule as adults but with correspondingly smaller doses.
-Dapsone is generally not considered to have an effect on the later growth, development and functional development of the child.
+Pediatric patients are treated on the same schedule as adults but with correspondingly smaller doses.
+Dapsone is generally not considered to have an effect on the later growth, development and functional development of the pediatric patient.

 This monograph has been modified to include the generic and brand name in many instances.